xemantic/claudine/README.md

 * Fully analyze a source code of your project and implement a feature.
 * Code new tools needed to achieve your objective, and execute them until the goal is fulfilled.
 * Obtain any contextual information from the internet.
+* Improve itself, modify prompts and add new tools.

 And many, many more, the sky is the limit ...

-Adding new specialized tools on your own is also quite straightforward.
+Adding new specialized tools on your own is also quite straightforward, just ask claudine to do it.

 ## How can I use this knowledge?

 Claudine is a blueprint of an autonomous agent, therefore you can use it as an inspiration for implementing even more complex systems.
 Just remember about these 3 factors I mention earlier, and substitute them with specificity of your organization.
 For example the "standard" could be the SQL, and the "source of data" would be the database of your organization.
-In such scenario you need only 2 toos:
+In such scenario you need only 2 tools:

 1. Database schema reader
 2. SQL executor